devschooldevops/02_linux/5_process_management.md

           # useful to display long commands that are trimmed by default
 ps auxf   # hierarchy list all processes

-kill PID    # terminate process kill -9 PID # forcefully terminate process
+kill -l     # show all signals kill PID    # terminate process kill -9 PID # forcefully terminate process, send SIGKILL

 pgrep -f "keyword"  # returns a list of PIDs that have "keyword" in command field pkill -f "keyword"  # terminates all PIDs that have "keyword" in command field